sairamana2/Predicting-Road-Accident-Risk/README.md

-# Predicting-Road-Accident-Risk
+# Road Accident Risk Prediction 🚗💥
 Predicts road accident risk using machine learning.
 Features like weather, road type, vehicle count, and time of day are preprocessed and used to train a LightGBM model, generating predictions for unseen data to help identify high-risk situations and improve road safety.
-# Road Accident Risk Prediction 🚗💥

 This is a machine learning project to predict the `accident_risk` (a score between 0 and 1) based on various road, weather, and time conditions.
 The project is based on a Kaggle dataset.

 **My final submission file (`submission.csv`) is included in this repository.**

 ---

-### ## Project Goal
+### # Project Goal

 The goal was to build a regression model that accurately predicts accident risk.
 I used a LightGBM Regressor, which is a powerful model for tabular data.

 ---

-### ## Project Workflow
+### # Project Workflow

 1.  **Data Loading:** Loaded `train.csv` and `test.csv`.
 2.  **Feature Engineering:** Converted the `time_of_day` category (e.g., 'morning') into a numerical `Hour` feature.